I write from a position of privilege in that I am white. I

 The turbulence in education is bound to affect companies of all types and all sizes.
 That ripple effect is as inevitable as the disturbances on water when a pebble is dropped only there is nothing calm about this water.
 In fact, the pebble probably serves to amplify the disturbances.

-People want to do work that is meaningful and appreciated, they want to be fairly compensated, and they want to work with and for people who aren’t jerks.
-Apparently that’s a lot to ask for, and it shouldn’t be.
+want to be fairly compensated, and they want to work with and for people who

 Years ago I had an employee who came to me to complain that I never thanked her.
 She said she’d noticed that I also expressed gratitude to those who worked extra hours or came through on a project with a demanding schedule and probably demanding customer, but I never thanked her.
 I remember thinking that it was absurd to thank someone for doing their job, but then I got to thinking about the fact that she was always on time, she was always responsible, she always did her work even if not necessarily exceptionally, and she got along well with the rest of the team and others.